envisioning/vocab/vocab/mixture-map.md

 ---
 category: DATA, CORE
+generality:
+- 0.72
+- 0.71
+- 0.7
+- 0.69
+- 0.68
+- 0.67
+- 0.66
 slug: mixture-map
 summary: Graphical representation used in data science and ML to visualize the relationships and interactions between different components or features of a dataset.
 title: Mixture Map
 ---